 Please read our Policies and User Agreement carefully.
 By visiting or using the PCOM Online Continuing Education Learning Center, you agree to follow its rules and to be bound by these terms and conditions.

 All continuing education courses must be completed within two (2) years from the date of purchase.
-Access to a specific continuing education course will expire 2 years from the date of purchase, at which time you will no longer be able to access that specific course or that course’s material.
-You will, however, still have access to the Certificate of Completion earned for that expired course, if any, in your “My Account” page in the PCOM Online Learning Center.
+Access to a specific continuing education course will expire two years from the date of purchase, at which time you will no longer be able to access that specific course or that course’s material.
+You will, however, still have access to the certificate of completion earned for that expired course, if any, in your “My Account” page in the PCOM Online Learning Center.

 Registered learners may electronically copy or print a single copy of purchased continuing education course materials for their own personal non-commercial use provided that the materials are not modified and all copyright or proprietary notices are retained.
 Any other use of the materials in this website, including any commercial use, reproduction for purposes other than described above, modification, distribution, republication, display, or performance, without the prior written consent of PCOM is strictly prohibited.
 Except as described above, no part of PCOM’s continuing education course content may be reproduced, retransmitted, distributed, sold, published, broadcasted or circulated, including to individuals in the same company or organization, without the express written consent of PCOM.